fmiguezo/fmiguezo/README.md

 # Hi there! 👋 I'm Florencia

-🎓 I'm a programming student and consultant with experience in SaaS implementation and integration.
+🎓 I'm a Solution Consultant and a programming student with experience in SaaS implementation and integration.
 I'm passionate about technology, continuous learning, and helping businesses improve their processes through smart solutions.

 ---